atsidaev/atsidaev.github.io/_posts/2015-2-2-Picasa-Command-Line-Uploader-OAuth2.md

 but since 2015 Google dropped support of ClientLogin/OAuth1 in their services, so all of the command line tools (including even *GoogleCL* created by Google themself) stopped working.

 So I created my own solution.
-Here is complete source code with comments.
+Here is complete source code (Python 2.7) with comments.
 The program takes album name and path to a directory with *.jpg files as command line arguments.

 Not a cool thing is that the manual steps are needed now.
 OAuth2 requires you to login into your account using browser.